-(b) Rules governing applications for authorizations in the Common Carrier Radio Services are set forth in subpart E of this part. (c) Rules governing applications for authorizations in the Private Radio Services are set forth in subpart F of this part.
+(b) Rules governing applications for authorizations in the Common Carrier Radio Services are set forth in subpart E of this part.

+(c) Rules governing applications for authorizations in the Private Radio Services are set forth in subpart F of this part.

-(d) Rules governing applications for authorizations in the Experimental Radio Services (other than broadcast) are set forth in part 5 of this chapter.
+(d) Rules governing applications for authorizations in the Experimental Radio Service are set forth in part 5 of this chapter.